In Progress

 Dr James Dennis (2015)

 James’ PhD was entitled “It’s Better to Light a Candle than to Fantasise About a Sun”: Exploring Social Media and “Slacktivism.”
-His research provides an extended critique of the popular idea of “slacktivism,” and he sets this out with a radical and highly innovative multi-method research design consisting of ethnographic fieldwork, media consumption diaries, and a series of lab experiments.
-He was funded by the Economic and Social Research Council South East Doctoral Training Consortium and I co-supervised him with Professor Ben O'Loughlin.
-James was awarded his doctorate in November 2015 and from June 2016 he is a permanent Senior Lecturer in Journalism in the School of Social, Historical and Literary Studies at the University of Portsmouth.
-His dissertation was awarded the American Political Science Association Information Technology and Politics Section Best Dissertation Award, 2017.
+His research provided an extended critique of the popular idea of “slacktivism,” and he set this out with a radical and highly innovative multi-method research design consisting of ethnographic fieldwork, media consumption diaries, and a series of lab experiments.
+He was funded by the Economic and Social Research Council South East Doctoral Training Consortium and I co-supervised his work along with Professor Ben O'Loughlin.
+James’ dissertation was awarded the American Political Science Association Information Technology and Politics Section Best Dissertation Award, 2017.
+He is currently Senior Lecturer in Political Communication and Journalism in the School of Social, Historical and Literary Studies at the University of Portsmouth.
 For more information about his research and teaching, see his website.

 Dr Christopher Frazier-Crawford Boerl (2012)